-The sequence 568 and 569 is equivalent to 571 with emphasis placed on techniques and computational skills.
+The sequence 568 and 569 is equivalent to the old course 571 with emphasis placed on techniques and computational skills.
 The students would be predominantly sophomores having no prior experience with linear algebra or "proof".
-Along with servicing mathematics majors, the course will probably also enroll students in the physical sciences, CIS, engineering, and mathematical sciences.
+Along with servicing mathematics majors, the course will probably also enroll students in the physical sciences, secondary math education, CIS, engineering, and mathematical sciences.

-For Math majors: the sequence 580, 581, 582 For service: 569
+For Math and education majors: the sequence 580, 581, 582 For service: 569